Statistical modelling

 • 9.
 What is the purpose of a confusion matrix in statistical modelling?

-A) To summarize the distribution of a dataset.
+A) To evaluate the performance of a classification model.

 B) To test the linearity assumption in regression models.